 Coffee, tea, soda as well as other caffeine-containing drinks are stimulants.
 Consuming them in the late evening may keep you from sleeping in bed.
 Nicotine in cigarettes is yet another stimulant that may disrupt your sleep.
-Alcoholic beverages could help you sleep; however, it can prevent deeper levels of sleep and frequently brings about waking up in the midst of night.
+Alcoholic beverages could help you sleep; however, they can prevent deeper levels of sleep and frequently brings about waking up in the midst of the night.

 Sleep apnea vs insomnia

 Apnea occurs when the air passage of a person becomes completely or partially obstructed when sleeping.
-This will eventually cause paused breathing and could lead to decrease in oxygen levels.
+This will eventually cause paused breathing and could lead to a decrease in oxygen levels.
 This will then enable the person to wake up for a short period of time during the night.
 Those who have sleep apnea periodically express that they are experiencing insomnia.
 Those two sleeping difficulties are completely different.
 Many people complaining about insomnia actually have sleep apnea.

 Depression is among the psychiatric conditions that can lead to insomnia.
 Those who are struggling psychologically are likely to experience sleeping difficulties or disturbances.
 Insomnia itself can cause mood changes and hormonal imbalances, which will worsen psychiatric conditions and sleep disorders simultaneously.
 Depression is also evident in people who have sleep disorders, and those who are depressed are likely to experience insomnia.

-If your mind is filled with worrisome thoughts, it goes without saying that you will likely have difficulties in sleeping.
+If your mind is filled with worrisome thoughts, it goes without saying that you will likely have difficulties sleeping.
 If you are consistently worried and you constantly have poor sleep quality and quantity, it is likely that you will suffer insomnia.
 You can find the symptoms of anxiety that can cause sleep disorders below:

 - Having a feeling of being carried away by responsibilities